 Uptime Kuma isn't just an HTTP pinger.
 It supports:

 You can monitor anything with a network endpoint.
-I use it to track 30+ services across multiple servers — websites, APIs, databases, and a couple of game servers.
+I use it to track 30+ services across multiple servers: websites, APIs, databases, and a couple of game servers.

 On an existing server.
 If you already have a VPS or dedicated server with some headroom, run Uptime Kuma alongside your other services.
 It barely consumes resources.

 On a separate small server.
 This is what I'd recommend for production monitoring.
-If your main server goes down and Uptime Kuma is on the same machine, it goes down too — and you don't get the alert.
-A $3.90/month Dedimax Cloud server is enough to run Uptime Kuma and monitor everything else.
+If your main server goes down and Uptime Kuma is on the same machine, it goes down too, and you don't get the alert.
+A small Cloud server from 3.90€/month is enough to run Uptime Kuma and monitor everything else.

 The golden rule: your monitoring server should NOT be in the same datacenter as what it monitors.
 If there's a network issue in Frankfurt, your monitor in Frankfurt won't be able to tell you about it.
 Put your monitor in a different location.